Great Questions Parents Should Ask Before The Student Trip

 Your middle-schooler (who you are SURE just started kindergarten yesterday) is going on the school trip.
 You are certain he’ll never be able to function without you.
 He’ll lose his money, get lost in the big city or not get enough rest and end up sick.
 What’s a parent to do?
 Take a deep breath and ask questions!
 The more you know, the better you’ll feel about letting your child travel.
-Here are some great questions parents should ask before the student trip.
+Here are some great parent questions for the student trip.

 Who’s in Charge?